Hollywood Stunt Driver: Finale

-To re-shoot the first scene the rally car must be returned to outside the jewellery store.
+To re-shoot the first scene the rally car must be returned to outside the jewelry store.
 Without thinking, Dave sends Marty to do it again.
 A few moments later, vision from inside the rally car shows Marty's panicked state when he loses control of the car.
 At this instant, the rally car comes out onto the arena and begins driving wildly around the arena before taking the far left exit of the arena, labelled "Parking".
 After some security camera vision shown on the big screen, the rally car appears on the rooftop before crashing into a building, flying over more rooftops before landing in a second building.
 At this point some rocket-style fireworks and a large fireball explode out of the building.
 Once the fire has cleared, the rally car drives out of the first floor door of one of the shops.
 Concluding the show, all of the Hell Drivers come out including the specially designed reverse car, which features a modified outer-shell.